-She was an 85 year old resident of the city where I live on the East Coast of Yorkshire, England.
-I say was as this lady was murdered recently.
+She was an 85-year-old resident of the city where I live in the East Riding of Yorkshire, England.
+I say was as this lady was recently murdered.

-As the press have said it was a violent attack in what should have been this lady's sanctuary from life, her home.
-It is not the best part of the city but neither is it that bad.
-In fact when we first married years ago we lived nearby.
-Of course it could have changed recently.
+As the press reported it was a violent attack in what should have been this lady's sanctuary from the outside world, her home.
+The area where she lived is not the best part of the city but neither is it traditionally that bad.
+In fact when we first married years ago we lived nearby but of course it could have changed more recently.

-Local press 15th June 2009
+Local press and news reports June 15th, 2009

-"Detective Supt Fleming described the attack on Mrs Charlton as "horrific" as she appealed for anyone with information to come forward.
+Detective Supt Fleming described the attack on Mrs Charlton as "horrific" as she appealed for anyone with information to come forward.
 She said: "This is a particularly horrendous and brutal attack."I would ask anyone who may know anything at all about this incident to please come forward."

 Mrs Charlton, a widow for more than three decades, lived alone in her terraced house.

 Joyce Taylor, 83, who has lived in West Parade for 28 years, said Joan had loved her garden.
 She said: " She would spend hours tending to it, she was always outside pruning her roses."
 Another neighbour, who did not wish to be named, said Mrs Charlton had been a "quiet" lady who was always happy.